drogatkin/webfolder/README.md

 very common running different OSes and platforms on different hardware.
 I am not a big fan of command line tools however I am not a big fan of GUI either.

->My favorite tool is the FAR file manager which generally works well even across network, but you still need to manage to install some ftp server to make access more unified.
+>My favorite tool is the [FAR file manager](https://github.com/FarGroup/FarManager) which is generally works well even across network, but you still need to manage to install some ftp server to make access more unified.
 So finally I came to an idea utilize web browser.
-Mostly every imaginable platform can run it, so only one part was under question is server side.
+Mostly every imaginable platform can run it, so only one part was under question is the server side.

 Certainly I do not have luxury to install a full blown app server to run a certain server side program as PHP or Python module, and even Node.js.
 Using Java servlets brings you even